Threats to Monarchs from Natural Predators

 The easiest way to deal with some insects that are on milkweed in a home garden is to pick them off by hand and squish them.
 It is also possible to also wash them off with water from a hose or spray bottle, taking care not to spray any monarch eggs or caterpillars.
 A mild solution of dish soap and water can also be sprayed on the insects, again after removing monarchs.

 Another option is to support natural enemies of the vertebrate pests.
 For example, ladybeetle (AKA ladybug) larvae and adults particularly love aphids and can eat 50 or more a day.
-Ladybeetles are attracted into home gardens by the opportunity to obtain pollen and nectar from plants like yarrow, Ceanothus, and salvias.
+Ladybeetles are also attracted into home gardens by the opportunity to obtain pollen and nectar from plants like yarrow, Ceanothus, and salvias.

 It is sometimes possible to buy ladybeetles at a local garden store.
 However, some authoritative sources like the Xerces Society recommend against doing so, warning that there may be unintended ecological effects to releasing insects.

-Convergent lady beetle (adult and larvae)
+Convergent lady beetle adult and larva

 California lady beetle